Selen-Suyue/AgentCrossTalk/README.md

 2. **Obtain the Google Gemini API key:**

-    You need to register a Google Cloud account, enable the Gemini API, and obtain an API key.
-Refer to the official Google Cloud documentation for details: [https://cloud.google.com/generative-ai/docs/setup](https://cloud.google.com/generative-ai/docs/setup)
+    You need to register a Google account, enable the Gemini API, and obtain an API key.
+Refer to the official Google AI documentation for details: [Google aistudio api docs](https://aistudio.google.com/apikey)

 3. **Configure the API key:**